ErpNetDocs/tech/modules/logistics/inventory/inventory-control/planned-reconcile.md

 To scan products, click on them and then click the arrow button.

-[!]Note:
+> [!Note]
-For more information about how to scan a product, go to our article on the [subject]( https://docs.erp.net/tech/modules/logistics/wms/wms-worker/orders/scanning.html?q=scan)
+> For more information about how to scan a product, go to our article on the [subject]( https://docs.erp.net/tech/modules/logistics/wms/wms-worker/orders/scanning.html?q=scan)

 ![picture](pictures/Planned_Reconciliation_Scan_08_07.png)